apollographql/docs/README.md

 ## Content linting

 The docs repository automatically lints pull requests via a [GitHub action](.github/workflows/content-lint.yml) that uses [Vale](https://vale.sh/), an open-source content linter.
-Vale checks `.md` an `.mdx` files against [style rules](https://vale.sh/docs/topics/styles/) imported from Google, Microsoft, and other developer documentation style guides.
+Vale checks `.md` and `.mdx` files against [style rules](https://vale.sh/docs/topics/styles/) imported from Google, Microsoft, and other developer documentation style guides.
 It also includes custom Apollo style rules.
+All styles are in the [`styles` directory](styles).
 Most rules are self-explanatory or include links to resources to help understand what to fix.

 #### Running Vale locally

-Vale automatically runs on modified lines when you open a pull request, but you can run it locally to fix issues before pushing them up.
+You can run Vale locally to catch and fix issues during local development.

 To install: